2024 Solar Incentives Guide for Summerfield, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Summerfield solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Summerfield solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-As with federal incentives, these can include tax credits, rebates and more.
-These incentives may be distributed by the Maryland government, or by your county or municipality.
+Not all solar incentives are federal; tax credits, rebates and more are often offered at the local or state level.
+These incentives may be provided by the Maryland government, or by your county or municipality.
 Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Summerfield